Téra City

-City City in Niger, located in Tillabéri Region
+City in Niger, located in Tillabéri Region

 On the western edge of Tillabéri, Téra hosts busy markets, Fulani cattle traders and riverine farmers.
 Visitors pass through to reach W National Park, watch seasonal migrations and sample millet-based stews and grilled goat at roadside stalls.

-Why Visit Téra? #
+Why Visit Téra?#

 Téra offers a doorway into the Tillabéri region’s Sahel landscapes, where seasonal wetlands, Fulani and Songhai market traditions, and livestock trading shape daily life.
 Busy cattle and produce markets give travelers a look at regional commerce, while local crafts and leatherwork reflect long-standing artisan skills.
 The area appeals to visitors wanting to observe Sahelian culture and riverside scenery beyond Niger’s larger towns.

-Top Things to Do in Téra
+Best Things to Do in Téra#

-All Attractions ›- Téra weekly market - Attend Téra's market for crafts, livestock trading, and local agricultural produce.
+Téra weekly market - Attend Téra’s market for crafts, livestock trading, and local agricultural produce.

-- Niger River views - Enjoy riverside views and gentle walks along the Niger River banks near town.
+Niger River views - Enjoy riverside views and gentle walks along the Niger River banks near town.

-- Local artisan stalls - Browse stalls selling woven goods, pottery, and traditional handcrafts from local makers.
+Local artisan stalls - Browse stalls selling woven goods, pottery, and traditional handcrafts from local makers.

-- Traditional music gatherings - Look for small evening performances of local music at community venues and cafes.
+Traditional music gatherings - Look for small evening performances of local music at community venues and cafes.

-- Nearby fishing villages - Visit riverine villages to see artisanal fishing techniques and riverside livelihoods.
+Nearby fishing villages - Visit riverine villages to see artisanal fishing techniques and riverside livelihoods.

-- Small-scale fruit orchards - Walk into nearby orchards to sample seasonal fruits and meet smallholder farmers.
+Small-scale fruit orchards - Walk into nearby orchards to sample seasonal fruits and meet smallholder farmers.

-- W National Park excursions - Journey to W National Park for guided wildlife safaris and transboundary natural landscapes.
+W National Park excursions - Journey to W National Park for guided wildlife safaris and transboundary natural landscapes.

-- Tillabéri regional visits - Trip to Tillabéri town for larger markets and administrative centers of the region.
+Tillabéri regional visits - Trip to Tillabéri town for larger markets and administrative centers of the region.

-Best Time to Visit Téra #
+Best Time to Visit Téra#

 Téra is Sahelian: visit in the cool dry Harmattan months (November-February) for clearer air and easier travel.
 The rains (June-September) bring short-lived greening but can make roads impassable; March-May is brutally hot.